 HUD believes our communities should make homes available to families that are affordable and healthy.
 "Healthy Homes" is a century-old concept that promotes safe, decent, and sanitary housing as a means for preventing disease and injury.
 There is a lot of emerging scientific evidence linking health outcomes such as asthma, lead poisoning, and unintentional injuries to substandard housing.
 And, there are more than 6 million substandard housing units nationwide.
 Help Yourself to a Healthy Home (PDF) provides valuable information to assist in making your home healthier for you and your family.

 But it’s not just older homes that contain hazards.
 Even newer expensive homes may have hazards lurking within.
-Creating healthier housing promotes the healthy growth and development of children and has the potential to save billions in health care costs.
+Creating healthier housing promotes the healthy growth and development of children.
+It has the potential to save billions in health care costs.
 Everyone needs a healthy home and some of the most serious health problems for children start in their home.
 There are special reasons to think about children:

 - Children’s bodies are still growing.

 - For their size, children eat more food, drink more water and breathe more air than adults.